Even if you’ve got a pile of kids, you can learn how to organize a large family in a small house. These tips will give you breathing room!

 Where to Put It

 16. You may need to have more kids share a bedroom so you can put all of the clothing into its own room.

-Is your laundry room large enough to store everyone’s clothes?
+18. Is your laundry room large enough to store everyone’s clothes?
 You might even just section off a corner of a room with a curtain.

 Here’s some inspiration for creating your own family closet.

-A video blog of one family’s closet at Keeper of the Home.
+20. A video blog of one family’s closet at Keeper of the Home.

-Ours For a Little While shares some thoughts on how to get the family closet started.
+21. Raising Arrows shares some thoughts on how to get the family closet started.

-Get more ideas (with pictures!) for creating your own family closet from Offbeat Home.
+22. Get more ideas (with pictures!) for creating your own family closet from Offbeat Home.

-Here’s another way to get set up from Organic Large Families.
+23. Here’s another way to get set up from Organic Large Families.

 Can’t Fit a Family Closet?

-When I found this video about how one amazing Mom maximized her small laundry room, I had to include it.
+24. When I found this video about how one amazing Mom maximized her small laundry room, I had to include it.
 Enjoy!

 With these ideas, knowing how to organize a large family into a small home is just a matter of getting creative.